Hey! I’m Domanique, the website strategist, SEO nerd, and founder of The Rebrand Lab.

 Why Industry Knowledge Matters

-Many seasoned designers choose to niche down, whether that’s by industry (like beauty, wellness, or events) or platform (like Webflow or Showit).
+Many seasoned designers choose to niche down, whether that’s by industry (like beauty or wellness) or platform (like Webflow or Showit).
 This means they understand what works for your audience, your market, and your type of services.
 They’re not just designing something pretty, they’re designing something profitable.

 Lower-cost designers, on the other hand, are usually open to any and all projects while they build their portfolio.
 This “jack-of-all-trades” phase is part of growth (all designers have been here before!), but it often leads to generic, one-size-fits-all websites that don’t truly resonate with your audience.